beaucave/TheSunUnderground/docs/index.md

 However, there are some things that should remain consistent in any TSU game.
 They are addressed here.

 ### Magic
-Magic in The Sun Underground is categorized loosely by color: **Red**, **Green**, **Blue**, or **Gold**.
-Green magic is about endurance, certainty and calculation.
-Blue magic is about momentum and judgement.
-Red magic is about change and violence.
-Gold magic is about the inhuman: disregarding reality or doing something impossible.

-The crux of magic in this world is twofold: it wants to live and it wants to eat.
-These are not wants in the way that a human would understand them.
-Magic is not sentient.
-It does not have motivation; it only has behavior.
+Magic is unknown to the wider world.
+The average person will know nothing about magic, and will not believe in magic if they are told about it.

-Magic is not an inherent ability.
+This is not an inherent ability.
 It is transmitted.
-A person survives an encounter with a Shade, and is left with a dormant curse.
-This dormancy last for a moment, or for years, depending on how their day goes.
+A person survives an encounter with magic (most commonly with a Shade), and is left with a dormant curse.
+This dormancy will last for a moment or for years, depending on how their day goes.

-Magic invariably awakens on the worst day of someone’s life.
-The resulting explosion is devastating, traumatic, and very often lethal to either the caster or anyone in their vicinity.
+The dormant period invariably ends on the worst day of someone’s life, known as their Awakening.
+The resulting explosion of power is devastating, traumatic, and very often lethal to the caster and anyone in their vicinity.

 Anyone (un)lucky enough to survive their awakening is changed forever.
 Once they were human, and now they are not.
 There is no way back.